1944 World Series: Game 5

 Mort Cooper recovered from his opening game loss to beat Galehouse with a seven-hit, 2–0 shutout.
 In the Cardinals' 1942–1944 stranglehold on the National League championship, Cooper had won 65 games and thrown 23 shutouts.
+Ray Sanders and Danny Litwhiler scored the game's two only runs by hitting one solo home run each, in the sixth and the eighth inning.

 Game 6

 For Game 6, it was Max Lanier and Ted Wilks (who both had 17 wins and shared a 2.65 ERA) that wrote the final chapter to the Browns' "Cinderella season" with a 3–1 victory that wrapped up the Cardinals' second Series title in three years.
 Ted Wilks was brilliant in relief, retiring all 11 Browns he faced, clinching the Cardinals' fifth World Series title.

 Composite line score

 1944 World Series (4–2): St. Louis Cardinals (N.L.) over St. Louis Browns (A.L.)